Mandan City Commission to discuss mask mandate in special meeting

-The Mandan City Commission will hold a special meeting next week to discuss implementing a mask mandate.
-The date was not immediately set.
+The Mandan City Commission will hold a special meeting 5:30 p.m.
+Tuesday, Nov.
+10 to discuss implementing a mask mandate.

 The commission discussed the possibility of a mandate at its regular meeting Tuesday.